markjgardner/aks-multi-cluster-management/README.md

     --audiences "api://AzureADTokenExchange"
 ```

-Now we just need to install flux and point it at the controlplane folder to bootstrap ASO onto the cluster.
+Now we just need to install flux and point it at the controlplane repository to bootstrap ASO onto the cluster.

 ```bash
 az k8s-configuration flux create \